 Cypriot Red Lustrous Wheelmade spindle bottle: (Late Bronze Age) 1550-1200 BC

 This piece was found in Samaria, in the Levant.
+It has a circular potters' mark on the bottom.
 This type is a wider version of the "Spindle Bottle", which was the most common (and earliest) form of this ware, making up more than half of it.
 The other two main forms were lentoid flasks (sometimes called Pilgrim Flasks) and arm shaped vessels, occasionally called "Libation Arms" due to their probable use in rituals.
 There are a few other shapes found only in Cyprus and very rare.
 Red Lustrous Ware was the first ware made in Cyprus using the potters wheel, along with Plain White Ware and slightly later another minor ware, Wheelmade Bichrome ware (sometimes called Cypro-Phoenician because it is found often in the Levant).
 Both were once believed to be imports but have been proved by chemical analysis of the clay to be made in Cyprus.
+A cruder version in course ware has recently been proved to be also manufactured in Cyprus, cashing in on the popularity of the original, but that usually has a darker tone.
+This piece is lighter than usual.
+So is it a Cypriot export to the Levant or a rare local imitation?
+Certainly other Cypriot products were imitated, though usually relatively crudely.